bimobject/docs/docs/minidocs/products/add-factories.md

 You can create {{entityName + 's'}} without adding any factories to them.

 If you don't add any factory entities to a {{entityName}}, Eando X will use generic factory data.
-This will lower the {{entityName + 's'}} data quality, and might make your environmental impact score worse.
+This will lower the {{entityName + 's'}} data quality, and could result in a worse environmental impact score.